China separatism trial of Muslim scholar ends, verdict next week: lawyer

 “It’s difficult to say what the upcoming verdict will be.
 But the prosecutors were comparatively harsh, and they called for a more serious verdict,” Li said.

-“If it is quick, it [a verdict] will come next week,” Li said.
+“We’ve been informed verbally that it [the verdict] will come on Tuesday,” Li said.

 China’s ruling Communist Party tightly controls courts and guilty verdicts in such cases are typically a foregone conclusion.